edwardwolcher/markdown_processor/README.md

-# Markdown to PDF/HTML Python Script
+# Markdown to PDF/HTML Python Package

 This is a simple python script designed to input some markdown and css and output an html and/or pdf file.
 It uses the well maintained python markdown and pdfkit libraries and creates a simple workflow combining the two.